mandrasch/pa11y-pipeline-dashboard/README.md

   - https://github.com/pa11y/pa11y-ci/issues/94
   - [ ] Is pa11y better suited for our purposes?
 Exit code can be configured: https://www.npmjs.com/package/pa11y#exit-codes, but multiple URLs can't be imported via config?
 - [ ] Use shiki for HTML syntax highlighting?
-- [ ] JSON reporter to file with `fileName:'./static/` does not work, maybe because the working directory is not found correctly?

 ## How was this created?